 2. Copy Of Opt-In

 We now know that a single-step opt-in is the best when it comes to the subscription rate.
 But do you know how important is proper messaging for boosting that rate?
 Though you cannot edit the opt-in copy, you can show your preferred message using the opt-in overlay.

-Here is the example of a simple push notification without any overlay:
+Here is an example of a simple push notification without any overlay:

 This may not provide enough motivation for the visitors to click on it.
-Now below is the sample of the opt-in overlay:
+Now below is a sample of the opt-in overlay:

 You can tell that this has a much higher chance of getting a positive response.
 An attractive opt-in copy will always tell the audience the benefits of subscribing to your web push.
 Some of the common copy examples are:

-– Subscribe and get exclusive 20% discount coupon
+- Subscribe and get an exclusive 20% discount coupon

 - Subscribe to get updates on the latest sale